porres/pd-cyclone/README.md

 <strong>- B)</strong> New objects compatible to the most current Max version (Max 7 nowadays).

 This repository/project is open to collaboration to anyone who wishes to work according to the key and central goal of Max/MSP compatibility.
-Ideally, every possible objects could be cloned or updated, but since this is a fair amount of work, collaborators are free to decide and work on what they consider more relevant and important.
+Ideally, any possible MAX/MSP object could be cloned or updated, but since this is a fair amount of work, collaborators are free to decide and work on what they consider more relevant and important.
 Any object that has full or "most possible" compatibility to current Max/MSP can be included.

 Some collaborators are already helping coding new objects and updating/fixing old ones, a list of known bugs and things "to do" will be made available with the first release to come from this repository.